cvs-health/testaro/README.md

 ## Rules

 Each tool accessed with Testaro defines _rules_ and tests _targets_ for compliance with its rules.
 In total, the eleven tools define more than a thousand rules.
-The latest tabulation of tool rules is:
+The latest tabulation of tool rules, excluding those that have been deprecated by Testilo, is:

 ```
-Accessibility Checker: 132
+Accessibility Checker: 93
-Alfa: 59
+Alfa: 64
-ASLint: 136
+ASLint: 129
-Axe: 80
+Axe: 79
-Editoria11y: 24
+Editoria11y: 23
-HTML CodeSniffer: 115
+HTML CodeSniffer: 110
-Nu Html Checker: 215
+Nu Html Checker: 260
-QualWeb: 131
+QualWeb: 115
-Testaro: 40
+Testaro: 46
 WallyAX: 27
-WAVE: 58
+WAVE: 60
-total: 1017
+total: 1006
 ```

 Some of the tools are under active development, and their rule counts change over time.